-Shell U.K. Ltd submitted draft Decommissioning Programmes (DP) for the Kingfisher Field, to the Department for Business, Energy and Industrial Strategy (BEIS) on 2 June 2020.
-In accordance with the provisions of the Petroleum Act 1998, for consideration by the Secretary of State for BEIS.
+Shell U.K. Ltd submitted draft Decommissioning Programmes (DP) for the Kingfisher Field (Part 1), to the Department for Business, Energy and Industrial Strategy on 2 June 2020 in accordance with the provisions of the Petroleum Act 1998, for consideration by the Secretary of State for BEIS.
 It is a requirement of the Act that interested parties be consulted on such decommissioning proposals.

-Public Consultation on the Kingfisher Field (Part 1) DPs opened on 8 June 2020, and will close on 7 July 2020.
+Public Consultation on the Kingfisher Field (Part 1) DPs opened on 8 June 2020, and closed on 7 July 2020.
 Following Public Consultation, the DP has now been approved by OPRED.

 The Kingfisher Field (Part 1) DPs are also available on the BEIS website.

 Separate Decommissioning Programmes covering the subsea infrastructure within the Brae Bravo 500m safety zone will be submitted to OPRED for approval at a later date.

 Shell U.K. Ltd. has taken the decision to remove the Goldeneye platform and some of the subsea infrastructure, subject to Regulator approval.